-The Chairman of the Commission Engr.
+The former Chairman of the Commission Engr.
 Elias Mbam stated this during a courtesy visit to the acting Chairman of EFCC Mr. Mohammed Umar in Abuja recently.
 He commended the efforts of the EFCC in its fight against corruption noting however that it should be a collective responsibility of every Nigerian which should be seen as a civic responsibility.

 He appplauded the timing of this collaboration, citing the current dwindling revenue informed by oil price dip and Corona Virus Pandemic.
 This he said will minimize revenue leakage and maximize remittance of accrued revenue to Government.